-While the details in a job ad will differ for each role, there are some must-haves when it comes to accurately communicating what you're looking for in a candidate.
-Here's how to write an ad that will attract the right talent.
+While the details in a job ad will differ for each role, there are some must-haves to communicate what you're looking for in a candidate accurately.

 Your advert should include a:

 - Headline – to grab attention and leave no confusion about what the role entails.

 - Introductory paragraph – to sell the positives of your organisation and the most attractive features of the role.
 The tone throughout should reflect the organisation's brand identity.

 - Subheading with bullet points – summarise the responsibilities and perks of the role.

 - Criteria and qualities – structured as a clear and concise checklist.

 - Link to your website and your career section if relevant.

-Therefore you must not:
+therefore you must not:

 - Use job titles or descriptions which suggest an intention to discriminate, such as handyman, salesgirl, mature person, young and dynamic.

 - Indirectly discriminate by including requirements that exclude a proportion of the population.

-For more information and best practice guidelines on recruitment and selection visit the Australian Human Rights and Equal Opportunity Commission website: www.hreoc.gov.au
+For more information and best practice guidelines on recruitment and selection, visit the Australian Human Rights and Equal Opportunity Commission website: www.hreoc.gov.au.